wso2/docs-is/en/docs/develop/apis/manage-user-stores-with-apis.md

-# Manage Userstores with APIs
+# Manage Userstores with SOAP APIs

-The `UserStoreConfigAdminService` allows you to add, retrieve, edit, and delete user stores within WSO2 Identity Server.
+The `UserStoreConfigAdminService` allows you to add, retrieve, edit, and delete userstores within WSO2 Identity Server.

 This section guides you through invoking and working with the `UserStoreConfigAdminService` and the operations you can work within this service.

+---

 ## Invoke the admin service